On the local density problem for graphs of given odd-girth: A geometric characterisation of generalised Andr asfai graphs

 \section{A geometric characterisation of generalised Andr\'asfai graphs}

 We consider graphs $G$ that are homomorphic to some generalised Andr\'asfai graph $F^k_d$.
 For the proof of Theorem~\ref{thm:main2} it will be convenient to work with a geometric representation of such graphs~$G$.
+In fact, already the original definitions of Andr\'afai graphs in~\cites{Er57,A62} were geometric.
 In that representation we will arrange the vertices of~$G$ on the unit circle~$\RR/\ZZ$ and edges between two vertices $x$ and~$y$ may only appear depending on their angle with respect to the centre of the circle (see Lemma~\ref{lemma:Fkd}).
 For the proof of Theorem~\ref{thm:main2} it suffices to consider edge maximal graphs~$G$ that are homomorphic to $F^k_d$ for some integers $k\geq 2$ and $d\geq 1$.
 In other words, we may assume $G$ is a blow-up of $F^k_d$.

 For example, let $G$ be a blow-up of $F_2=C_5$.
 One can distribute the vertices of $F_2$ equally spaced on the unit circle (see Figure~\ref{fig:C5-circle}).
 Then we place all vertices of~$G$ that correspond to the blow-up class of~$v_i$ into a small $\eps$-ball around $v_i$ on the unit circle (cf.\ green arcs in Figure~\ref{fig:C5-circle}).
 For a sufficiently small $\eps$, all vertices in an $\eps$-ball around~$v_i$ have the same neighbours and they can be characterised by having their smaller angle with respect to the centre bigger than $120^\circ$ (cf.\ red and blue lines in Figure~\ref{fig:C5-circle}).
 The following lemma states this fact for blow-ups of generalised Andr\'asfai graphs.